 Step 5 – Paint the words, “To Market, To Market.
-I used white paint, so it wold contrast against the dark wood, but a bright color like red would look great too.
+I used white paint, so it would contrast against the dark wood, but a bright color like red would look great too.

-I cut my own stencil with my Sihouette Cameo, but you can buy inexpensive alphabet stencils at craft stores also.
+I cut my own Farmer’s Market Sign stencil with my Silhouette Cameo, but you can buy inexpensive alphabet stencils at craft stores also.

-I didn’t have any small crates like the inspiration wall had, but I did have several old metal fryer baskets, so I decided to use them.
+Although, I didn’t have any small crates like the inspiration wall had, I did have several old metal fryer baskets, so I decided to use them.

-Step 6 – To hang the baskets, I screwed bulldog clips onto the boards.
+Step 6 – To hang the baskets, I screwed bulldog clips onto the Farmer’s Market Sign.
 The nice thing about using clips is you can switch out the baskets for other things – like notepads.